OpenGeoVis/PVGeo/Scene-Export/Exporting-Visualizations.md

 ### A Bit More Robust
-Another method to share this scenes that might make the end user have a slightly easier process of viewing the file and will handle the case for mobile platforms is to host your file on a web service like GitHub or Dropbox *(we have been unsuccessful in getting Google Drive to work)*.
-Then get a link to the `.vtkjs` file on that web service and append it to the web viewer URL in the following manner:
+Another method to share scenes that might make the end user have a slightly easier process of viewing the file and will handle the case for mobile platforms is to host your file on a web service like GitHub or Dropbox *(we have been unsuccessful in getting Google Drive to work)*.
+Then get a public link to the `.vtkjs` file on that web service and append it to the web viewer URL in the following manner:

 - Copy the url to the web browser which we host on the repo: `https://rawgit.com/banesullivan/ParaViewGeophysics/master/StandaloneSceneLoader.html?fileURL=`
 - Note the appended `?fileURL=`